k3jph/k3jph.github.io/_posts/2024/2024-11-18-chatgpt-simplifies-contract-analysis.md

 ### Efficiency

-One of ChatGPT’s greatest strengths is its ability to drastically reduce the time spent on routine analysis.
+One of ChatGPT's greatest strengths is its ability to drastically reduce the time spent on routine analysis.
 Tasks like identifying renewal dates, flagging non-standard clauses, or summarizing contract terms can now be completed in minutes instead of hours.
 For example, instead of manually reviewing a 40-page